kylejcaron/Churn_case_study/README.md

 Please note: Data was provided by a Ride Share company that wishes to remain anonymous.
-Our program was not asked to share the data, and therefore has been left out of this repository.
+Our program was not asked to share the data, and therefore it has been left out of this repository.

 ```python